-Interns stay in shared accommodation with fellow interns or with the project’s volunteers.
+Interns stay at our project base ‘Serenity’ in purpose-built accommodation that is shared with other interns or project volunteers.
 It’s not luxurious, but it’s comfortable and will quickly become your home from home.
 The toilet and shower facilities are shared and, while we can’t always guarantee the hottest water (this is Africa, after all), the facilities are more than adequate.
 Three good quality meals are provided a day, so you won’t go hungry.
-Water, cordials and tea/coffee are included throughout your stay whilst beers and other soft drinks (coke, sprite etc) can be purchased from the mini-bar, but interns are more than welcome to buy their own supplies in town.
+Water, cordial, tea and coffee are included in the cost of your stay.
+Alcoholic and soft drinks can be purchased at extra cost from the bar at Serenity, but interns are more than welcome to buy their own supplies in town.

 Additional days off can also be arranged to enjoy a variety of optional trips further afield to discover more of Zambia or its neighbouring countries, including Zambia’s Kafue and Luangwa National Parks, Botswana’s Chobe National Park, Hwange and Matopos National Parks in Zimbabwe and even Antelope Park, where ALERT was founded.

 There’s so much to do; you’ll wish you were staying longer!